 Caring For the Brittany Spaniel Coat

 Caring for the Brittany Spaniel coat requires weekly brushing to remove loose hair and any dead skin from the coat.
-Weekly brushing will cut down on the amount of dog hair that falls throughout your home, too.
+Weekly brushing will also reduce the amount of dog hair that falls throughout your home.
 If finding dog hair around the house is still a problem, brush your Brittany more often.

 Gentle brushing improves blood flow and improves your dog’s circulation.
 Brushing also spreads natural oils from your dog’s skin which help to protect your dog’s coat.

-Depending on whether your Brittany is a working dog and the condition of their coat, they should be bathed/groomed every four to six weeks or weekly.
-When possible, rinsing off your Brittany’s coat is preferable to using shampoos that can strip the skin of natural oils.
+Depending on whether your Brittany is a working dog and the condition of its coat, it should be bathed/groomed every four to six weeks or weekly.
+Rinsing off your Brittany’s coat is preferable to using shampoos that can strip the skin of natural oils.

 Reducing Your Brittany’s Shedding

-If you are concerned about your Brittany’s shedding, there are a few things that you can do to reduce the amount of hair dropped throughout your home by:
+If you are concerned about your Brittany’s shedding, there are a few things that you can do to reduce the amount of hair dropped throughout your home:

-- Regular brushing to remove dead hair and spread protective oils on the coat.
+- Regular brushing removes dead hair and spreads protective oils on the coat.

 - Full grooming when necessary to keep the coat healthy.

-- A healthy, nutrient-rich diet to nourish the skin and keep the coat healthy.
+- A healthy, nutrient-rich diet nourishes the skin and keeps the coat healthy.

-- Do not over-bathe your dog, or you risk drying out your dog’s skin and stripping the coat of healthy oils.
+- Do not over-bathe your dog or risk drying out your dog’s skin and stripping the coat of healthy oils.

 - Maintain regular monthly preventatives to keep your dog’s coat free of parasites.

-- Address any medical issues like allergies or illness that can contribute to hair loss.
+- Address any medical issues like allergies or illnesses contributing to hair loss.

 Is The Brittany Spaniel Right For Me?

 If you are contemplating adding a Brittany Spaniel to your family and are concerned about shedding, know that every dog with hair will shed to some degree.
-There are ways to reduce the amount of dog hair throughout your home, as we mentioned above.
+As we mentioned above, there are ways to reduce the amount of dog hair throughout your home.

 You must also be sure not to singularly focus on shedding when selecting a dog breed for your family.
 Exercise needs, living environment needs, sociability levels, grooming needs, and physical needs differ between dog breeds and individual dogs.